 Arranged by a headhunter, I was having my first ‘getting to know you’ session with the CEO of a tech start-up.
 He was looking to appoint a marketing leader, and all the omens signaled them as the next big thing in the world of pre-IPO startups.
 To say I was interested would be an understatement.

 Billed as ‘chemistry meetings’, these sessions have become commonplace for roles higher up the pecking order.
-Not too dissimilar to an interview, they’re a less structured exercise in organizational courting, where you size each other up to determine whether you share the same values, talk the same language and essentially have the compatibility to gel as a management team.
+Not dissimilar to an interview, they’re a less structured exercise in organizational courting, where you size each other up to determine whether you share the same values, talk the same language, and essentially have the compatibility to gel as a management team.

 It simply boils down to two facts: I have a life outside of work and therefore refuse to let my profession define who I am.
 And secondly, I value my privacy too much to allow for every waking thought in my head to be recorded publicly for consumption.
-Mine is a matter of personal choice, which stems from the belief that your marketing success barometer isn’t proportional to the visibility of your online persona.
+Mine is a matter of personal choice, which stems from the belief that your marketing success barometer isn’t proportional to the visibility of your digital persona.

-But faced with a CEO who had created a company culture firmly grounded in social collaboration, it would seem illogical that someone with so much to offer wouldn’t want to make a collegiate effort to share expertise online with others.
-The problem with taking such a stance is its contradictory nature to so much of how marketing is done today, relying heavily on social media efficacy and digital platforms.
+Faced with a CEO who had built a company culture firmly grounded in social collaboration, it seemed illogical that someone with so much to offer wouldn’t want to share expertise with others.
+The problem with taking such a stand is its contradictory nature to so much of how marketing is done today, relying heavily on social media efficacy and digital platforms.

-It was my defiant statement that brought our courting to an abrupt end.
-An enthusiastic and prolific consumer of all things online, this CEO had clearly come with the expectation to meet a digital-native marketing leader, fluent in social collaboration.
-My oblivious reticence towards building an online profile would forever be interpreted as a vocational weakness.
+My defiant statement was what brought our courting to an abrupt end.
+An enthusiastic and prolific consumer of all things digital, this CEO had clearly come with the expectation to meet a marketing personality, fluent in digital and social.
+My oblivious reticence towards building a digital profile was interpreted as a vocational weakness.
 I’d committed a massive disservice to myself by pinning my colors to the ‘incapable of digital mastery’ mast.

 Hindsight is a wonderful thing, reinforcing the notion that there’s no place in this industry for quiet self-preservation or modesty.
 This wasn’t really about the size of my digital footprint after all, but a lesson learnt in how not to overlook one of the fundamental principles of marketing: promotion.